DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 All the packets received in all the ports get transformed by the crypto device/s (ciphering and/or authentication).
-The crypto operation to be performed on the packet is parsed from the command line (go to "Running the Application section for all the options).
+The crypto operation to be performed on the packet is parsed from the command line (go to "Running the Application" section for all the options).

 If no parameter is passed, the default crypto operation is: